The hotly-debated topic, net neutrality, is back in the news—and it’s all because of President Trump.

-- Suppose some gazillionaire—such as Jeff Bezos, Mark Cuban, or a Trump—buys an ISP.
-Along with the ISP, that rich person picks up a few networks like NBC, HBO, or some independent channels.
-This mainstream, news-hating millionaire has ordered a bandwidth slowdown of channels with content he may politically disagrees, to create a poor user experience for that channel’s viewers.
-Eventually, he blocks those channels/networks, citing low viewership numbers.
+- Suppose some mainstream news-hating gazillionaire—buys an ISP.
+Along with the ISP, this rich person picks up a few networks like NBC, HBO, or some independent channels.
+Conceivably, someone wielding thus much content power could arrange a bandwidth slowdown to channels with content which he may politically disagree, creating a poor user experience for those channels viewers.
+Perhaps even eventually he blocks those channels/networks, citing low viewership numbers.

 - Another super wealthy person buys Cox Communications or Charter, for example.
 The new CEO offers three tiers of service.
 The highest tier is extremely expensive, but provides very fast internet access, with a special package that includes premium channels.
 That means only those who can afford the best package are getting the best internet speeds as well as access to content.
 The new CEO has—more or less—created internet ghettos.

 - Imagine if you just bought a Smart TV.
 Not only can you watch all the content you want on Netflix, Hulu, and Sling, but you can also browse the internet through your TV.
 You are so excited, you cancel your cable TV and now only pay for internet.
 However, your ISP has its own customized channels and content.
 They offer customers who have both their TV and internet package a maps app and an app to buy movie tickets.
 If you don’t have this package, then the ISP blocks you from accessing Google Maps and Fandango when you are browsing the internet.